hyperledger/identus-docs/documentation/docs/quick-start.md

 }'
 ```

 This request will return a JSON response with an invitation and its URL.
-The Cloud Agent (issuer or verifier) would share this URL as a QR code, and the holder would scan it with the wallet app.
+The Cloud Agent (Issuer or Verifier) would share this URL as a QR code, and the holder would scan it with the wallet app.

 Copy the `invitationUrl` and the `connectionId`.